Table of Contents

 Not only is it going to take longer to get Product A from California, but it will also cost $10.20 more than the shipment coming from Florida.
-If both products were in stock in the Florida fulfillment center, you’d only have to pay $7.94.
+If both products were in stock in the Florida fulfilment centre, you’d only have to pay $7.94.
 But by sending separate shipments, the total shipping cost for a single order is now $26.08.

-If you wait for the ordered ecommerce inventory to be in the same fulfillment center, your customers will have to wait a while, which might not sit well with them.
+If you wait for the ordered ecommerce inventory to be in the same fulfilment centre, your customers will have to wait a while, which might not sit well with them.

 More unhappy customers

 Receiving split shipments is not a great customer experience.
 If a customer gets half of their order one day and the second half a few days later, they may be confused at best and angry at worst.
 Alternatively, if you wait until inventory is replenished to send a complete order, your customer may have to wait weeks.